arassi/shopify-backend/README.md

 And that's it! the program should run successfully.

 ### In your device:
+First, install Node.js.
-Clone the repository and install modules using
+After Node.js has been installed, clone this repository and install modules using
 ```
 npm install
 ```

 Then edit config.env file and specify values for PORT and MONGO_URI (for mongodb connection) Variables.
 That's it.
 You are ready to go.
 To execute this project just type:

 ```
 npm start
 ```

+Open localhost:3000 (Or any port you specified) on your browser and start using the app.

+## Usage:
+This is a web application connected to a mongoDB database that allows users to query inventory items.
+Users can create, view, update, and delete inventory items.
+Users can download inventory items in the database to a csv file.

 ## Hosted Version Online:
 https://shopify-backend.arassi.repl.co/